 The year 2016 will be remembered as the tipping point for solar energy.
-For the first time, it would be cheaper to produce your own electricity than buying it from the grid!
+For the first time, it became cheaper to produce your own electricity than to buy it from the grid!

 Prime Minister Narendra Modi could not have asked for a better timing.
-The sharp drop in solar prices perfectly coincides with his first term.
+The sharp drop in solar prices perfectly coincided with his first term.

 There is easy availability of affordable solar panels in China, while global developers are now quoting about 7 US cents per unit (Rs.
 4.5 / kWh) to build, own and operate solar farms in India.